A Report on Palm Beach County, Florida's Housing Market: January 2019

 By default, BH&J is an equilibrium model between renting and owning.
 Thus, the index scores provide evidence of pressure on the demand for homeownership.
 The index is standardized with scores ranging between +1 and -1.
 Scores approaching +1 indicate extreme downward pressure on the demand for homeownership.
 Typically, pricing downturns follow historically high BH&J scores.
 Index scores approaching -1 suggest significant upward pressure on the demand for homeownership.
 Typically, pricing upturns follow historically low BH&J scores.
 Scores hovering near zero tend to indicate minimal to no abnormal pressure on the demand for homeownership.

 Palm Beach County property transactions are embedded in the metro Miami BH&J Index, which is used here to estimate the pressure on the demand for homeownership in the county.
 Currently, the area has a BH&J score of .28.
 This score, like the area’s degree of overpricing, should draw the attention of potential purchasers in the county as it indicates moderate downward pressure on the demand for homeownership.
 By way of comparison, the area’s BH&J score at the peak of the last cycle was 1.00.
-Figure 2 provides a look at BH&J scores for the area from 1982 through today.
+Exhibit 2 provides a look at BH&J scores for the area from 1982 through today.

 Clearly, BH&J scores have been increasing in recent quarters suggesting a decline in the demand for homeownership for the area as the financial benefits from renting and reinvesting slowly begin to outpace the benefits from owning and building equity.

 When comparing Figures 1 and 2, it appears that the combination of increasing property prices and increasing BH&J scores signal a cycle’s peak.
 The opposite is true for cycle bottoms where decreasing property prices accompanied by decreasing BH&J scores signal the lower end of a housing cycle.